 Picture the scene: You're at home.
 You've got a few friends round for afters.
 What better way to introduce them to your home habitat than the ability for your mates to be able to stick on a few tunes?

 For them to be able to sift through your listening stash and comfortably stick a record on without having to show them tonearm management at 1 am.

-What comes with having your vinyl collection available for viewing, is that as a book collection, tells a story about who you are and where you've been - without having to speak.
+What comes with having your vinyl collection available for viewing is that as a book collection, it tells a story about who you are and where you've been - without having to speak.